Restaurants, cafes and bars have begun installing digital menu boards in their establishments to replace traditional menus.

 Choose a select number of items to have pictures, probably the more unique ones that would benefit from a visual.
 You can still add thorough descriptions but probably can skimp on an intricate description of something like a Caesar Salad that customers will recognize.

 As far as food videos go, try not to put them next to too many food items as they can distract customers from reading the options.
 Lastly, you may want to avoid any animations outside of your logo.

-A step-by-step guide to designing TV menu boards
+A step-by-step design guide for digital menu boards

-To start designing TV menu boards, the first thing you will need to do is to get one or more screens with internet connectivity.
+To start designing digital menu boards, the first thing you will need to do is to get one or more screens with internet connectivity.